-Two additional courses from the Department of Behavioral Science are required.
-These can be of the student's choosing, in consultation with his/her advisor, and can reflect specific areas of interest (e.g., stress, psychosocial oncology, behavioral factors in health and disease, etc.)
+Two electives are required.
+These can be of the student's choosing, in consultation with his/her advisor, and can reflect specific areas of interest (e.g., stress, psychosocial oncology, behavioral factors in health and disease, etc.).
+These courses may be offered in the Department of Psychology or the Department of Behavioral Sciences in the College of Medicine.
+Students need one additional course in an allied discipline such as Gerontology, Epidemiology, Health, Behavior, and Society, etc. - see website for additional information.